Table of Contents

 3. Be an Informed Consumer

 If you've never had life insurance before — or you're looking to switch from one type of policy to another — you may have no idea what a policy costs.
 More specifically, it is important to understand the costs versus the value.
-The value is the comprehensive outlook of the costs and benefits for the type of policy that is right for you.

 To see the potential costs of specific policy types and sizes depending on your age and other variables, consider using a life insurance calculator to evaluate your life insurance needs and explore the combinations of prices, services and amenities.